hanifz-dr1/hanifz-dr1.github.io/_posts/2022-10-09-custom_ubuntu_kb_layout.md

 ---
-title: How to set up custom keyboard mapping in Ubuntu 22.04
+title: How to set up custom keyboard mapping in Ubuntu 20.04/22.04
 date: 2022-10-09 13:00:00 +0800
 categories: [How To]
 tags: [ubuntu, guide]     # TAG names should always be lowercase
 ---

-## Brief

-This guide is a quick explainer on how to add custom keyboard mappings to the standard US keyboard layout in Ubuntu 22.04 using left-alt as a layer key.
+This guide is a quick explainer on how to add custom keyboard mappings to the standard US keyboard layout in Ubuntu 20.04/22.04 using left-alt as a layer key.

 This is based on: <https://help.ubuntu.com/community/Custom%20keyboard%20layout%20definitions?action=show&redirect=Howto%3A+Custom+keyboard+layout+definitions>